“Soya sauce” is an alternative term for “soy sauce.” Both refer to the same savory condiment made from soybeans, wheat, salt, and fermentation.

 You May Also Like

-What is the difference between oil and butter?
+What is the difference between peanut oil and vegetable oil?

 What is the difference between ground sage and rubbed sage?